 The state of yoga is attained via a balance between assiduousness (abhyasa) and imperturbability (vairagya).

-Each day of this challenge we will share a piece of the yoga sutras and take time to reflect on what it means and how it applies in our daily lives on and off the mat.
 Today we will examine 1.12: The state of yoga is attained via a balance between assiduousness (abhyasa) and imperturbability (vairagya)

 Patanjali is offering us the two roads to take control of our thought-form vrittis.
 We can actively practice assiduousness, or we can passively calm ourselves into a state or non-attachment.
 He will soon dive deeper into both of those terms…